Skip to main content

 2. Adjust Your Diet

 Avoid alcohol and spicy foods which raise your heat index.
 These dilate blood vessels and cause you to perspire, adding sweat to your already slick complexion.
-Instead, stock up on foods like carrots, grapefruit and kale which are high in Vitamin A and slow oil production.
-And, don’t be afraid of oily food.
-In fact, foods like salmon, tuna, walnuts and pumpkin seeds which are rich in omega-3 fats regulate the hormone that controls oil production and keep skin balanced.
+Instead, stock up on foods like carrots, grapefruit and kale which are high in vitamin A and help slow oil production.
+Don’t be afraid of oily foods.
+In fact, foods like salmon, tuna, walnuts and pumpkin seeds, which are rich in omega-3 fats, regulate the hormone that controls oil production and help keep your skin balanced.

 3. Keep Your Skin Care Cool